openstack-archive/anvil/docs/source/topics/advanced/addingyourowndistro.rst

 Your mission...
 =============

-So you have decided you want to venture into the bowels of DEVSTACKpy and want to get support for your latest and greatest distribution.
+So you have decided you want to venture into the bowels of ANVIL and want to get support for your latest and greatest distribution.
 This wiki will hopefully make that adventure simpler by listing out the key places, files and configs that may have to be adjusted to get that to